Jerrysmd/Jerrysmd.github.io/20251103_happy-llm-transformer/index.md

 ## 2.1 Attention Mechanism

-> Personal notes on the Transformer internals.
-Focus on what matters; skip the fluff.

 ### 2.1.1 What is Attention?

 As NLP moved from statistical methods to deep learning, text representation evolved accordingly.
 The field shifted from vector space models and n-gram language models to neural representations like Word2Vec.
 From computer vision came three backbone architectures: